imesh-madushan/CrossCountry/README.md

 - **For Customers**: Register or log in to browse shoes, add them to your cart, and proceed to checkout.
 Manage your shipping addresses and view your order history.
 - **For Admins**: Log in through the admin interface to update stock and manage inventory.

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.txt) file for details.

 ### Acknowledgments

 - [Microsoft](https://www.microsoft.com/) for providing the .NET framework.
 - [Visual Studio](https://visualstudio.microsoft.com/) for an excellent development environment.
 - [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) for database management.

----

-Thank you !